MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 ![](vscode-code.gif)

 ### Robot Framework LSP extensions for VS Code
-Language Server Protocol extensions bring in code-completion, documentation, highlighting etc. for your Robot Framework code.
+Language Server Protocol extensions bring in code completion, documentation, highlighting, etc., for your Robot Framework code.
-There are options here but **remember to only install one** as multiple LSP handlers will cause problems:
+There are options here, but **remember only to install one** as multiple LSP handlers will cause problems:

 <Tabs>